Rocky Mountaineer Train Holidays

 Although every journey onboard the Rocky Mountaineer train is magical, GoldLeaf Service offers something extra special.
 Upgrade to this service level and you’ll enjoy breath-taking panoramic views from glass-domed carriages on the top level of the train.
-The viewing platform outside is larger, with even more space get those camera snaps.
+The viewing platform outside is larger, with even more space to get those camera snaps.
 5-star breakfasts and lunches are served in the luxurious dining car downstairs.
 Plus, all your drinks and snacks are complimentary, too.

 At your seat

 GoldLeaf Service boasts full-dome windows with panoramic views in the upper level of a bi-level carriage.
 This means the carriage is almost entirely glass, with a discreet lighting strip at the top of the domed windows.
 The oversize dome coaches in SilverLeaf Service do not curve right overhead.
-Being at the top-level also guarantees the best views as you are above the treeline.
+Being at the top level also guarantees the best views as you are above the treeline.
 Your deluxe seat can swivel around, allowing you to sit in a group with your travel companions.

 In the dining room